Section 80E of Income Tax

-Section 80E of the Income Tax Act of 1961 offers taxpayers the benefit of claiming a deduction for the interest paid on loans taken for higher education.
-This provision is designed to alleviate the financial burden of education loans, encouraging individuals to pursue higher education.
+Section 80E of the Income Tax Act of 1961 allows taxpayers to claim a deduction for the interest paid on loans taken for higher education.
+This provision is designed to alleviate the financial burden of education loans and encourage individuals to pursue higher education.

 The deduction under Section 80E is available only under the old regime.
-It is applicable for interest paid on a loan taken for the higher education of the taxpayer, their children, spouse or if he acts as a the legal guardian of the students.
+It applies to interest paid on a loan taken for the higher education of the taxpayer, their children, spouse or if he acts as the legal guardian of the students.

 Eligibility for Deduction Under Section 80E of Income Tax Act

-Eligible Individuals: This deduction can be claimed by individuals on the interest paid on the loan for themselves, their spouse, children, or a student for whom they are the legal guardian while filing returns under the old regime.
+Individuals can claim this deduction on the interest paid on the loan for themselves, their spouse, children, or a student for whom they are the legal guardian while filing returns under the old regime.

 Amount of Deduction Under Section 80E of Income Tax Act